-In today’s post-genomic era we have an abundance of sequenced genomes that have contributed greatly to our knowledge of human health.
-However, despite this wealth of big data, we are still left with fundamental questions about the heritability and inheritance of complex disorders.
-It is becoming increasingly apparent that the cause of many common neurodevelopmental disorders cannot be understood by genetic sequence alone.
-Rather, the field of genetics is undergoing a paradigm shift, which is resulting in a modern synthesis of genetics with epigenetics.
-Epigenetic marks maintain gene expression profiles related to development and tissue specificity without altering their DNA sequence.
-They are heritable in dividing cells and yet distinct from transcription factors, however, they influence each other.
+In today’s post-genomic era, we have an abundance of sequenced genomes that have contributed greatly to our knowledge of biology and human health.
+However, despite this wealth of big data, we are still left with fundamental questions about the heritability of complex traits and disorders.
+It is becoming increasingly apparent that many complex behaviours and common neurodevelopmental disorders cannot be explained by genetic sequence alone.
+Rather, the field of genetics is undergoing a paradigm shift, which is resulting in a synthesis of genetics with epigenetics.
+Epigenetic marks maintain gene expression profiles related to development and tissue specificity without altering the underlying DNA sequence.
+Epigenetic marks are heritable in dividing cells and yet distinct from transcription factors, however, they influence each other.
 There are a number of epigenetic marks, which include DNA methylation, histone post-translational modifications, and non-coding RNAs.
 Furthermore, epigenetic marks are responsive to the environment and function as an interface between the environment and genome.

 We might use the name ‘epigenetics’ for such studies, thus emphasizing their relation to the concepts, so strongly favourable to the classical theory of epigenesis, which have been reached by the experimental embryologists.
 We certainly need to remember that between genotype and phenotype, and connecting them to each other, there lies a whole complex of developmental processes.
 It is convenient to have a name for this complex: ‘epigenotype’ seems suitable."